 Managing Partner Authentic Leadership Center

-Jeremy Solomons UK/US Leadership Consultant and Peace Activist will Co-Present
+Merveille will be interviewed by Jeremy Solomons, UK/US Leadership Consultant and Peace Activist

 PROGRAM 8 AM PT/11 AM ET/4 PM BST/5 PM CET